-UPDATE: Looking to go all non-www.
+UPDATE — Looking to go all non-www.
 See that article here.

-This is old news, but still it lingers that people think you must type in www.google.com or whatever site in order to get to it, on a rare occasion I’ve encountered people that think they need to actually type EVERYTHING out; http://www.google.com/ – this is a terrible waste of time.
+This is old news, but still it lingers that people think you must type in www.google.com before a website in order to reach it.
+On rare occasion, I’ve even encountered people that think they need to actually type everything out: https://www.google.com/ — this is a terrible waste of time.
 You only need to type in google.com and hit enter.
+The browser and website should handle the rest.

 555.123.4567